-Robert Delaney is a singer/songwriter from Dublin, Ireland with influences of electronica, soul, blues, folk and has recently released his second studio album, 'Numbers' to much acclaim.
+Singer/songwriter Robert Delaney hails from Dublin, Ireland and has recently released his second studio album, 'Numbers' to much acclaim.
 A grittier and more electronic departure from earlier material, this album is replete with driving synths and knowing lyrics.
 After two years spent touring and writing in Germany, Robert released singles 'That Faithless Love' and 'Gold' achieving significant radio play in Ireland and the UK.

 'There is a guilty pleasure feel to the synthesised Rising, drive-time radio feel to Little Less Crazy and pacy Warrior' - The Sunday Times